leodeslf/leaf/src/content/notes/se/testing/index.md

 - The **time and budget constraints**.

 Risks should be evaluated at the business, technological, project, and testing level.
 They are also used to determine where to start testing and where more testing is needed.
 The risk considerations can include financial implications, legal actions, delivery delays, potential loss of reputation, potential loss of life, among others.

->Test estimation is hard to do perfectly, but not that hard to do well. -Black, 2002

 ## Debugging and Testing